jgillick/disco-dongle/README.md

  * [Create an account](http://macrofab.com)
  * Create a new PCB
  * Goto the "Design Files" tab.
-   * Upload `kicad/DiscoDongle.kicad_pcb`
    * Upload `BOM_MacroFab.xyrs`
+   * Upload `Gerbers/*`
- * Verify all parts are selected/populated on the "Bill of Materials" Tab.
+ * Goto the "Bill of Materials" tab and Verify all parts are selected/populated (except OSHW-Logo).
- * Verify parts are arranged properly on "Placement" tab.
+ * Goto the "Placement" tab and verify parts are arranged properly.
  * Click "Order Now"

 ## Credit